Technological Imperatives of the Transatlantic Market

 John Williamson, senior fellow, has been associated with the Peterson Institute for International Economics since 1981.
 He was project director for the UN High-Level Panel on Financing for Development (the Zedillo Report) in 2001; on leave as chief economist for South Asia at the World Bank during 1996-99; economics professor at Pontifica Universidade Católica do Rio de Janeiro (1978-81), University of Warwick (1970-77), Massachusetts Institute of Technology (1967, 1980), University of York (1963-68), and Princeton University (1962-63); adviser to the International Monetary Fund (1972-74); and economic consultant to the UK Treasury (1968-70).

-He is the principal investigator of UCLA's Carnegie Project on "Globalization and Self Determination".
+He is the principal investigator of UCLA's Carnegie Project on "Globalization and Self Determination."
 He has received Guggenheim, Rockefeller, Ford, Fulbright, NATO, and many other fellowships.
 He was President of the International Studies Association and served as Director of UCLA's Center for International Relations from 1992 to 2000.
-He has held research and teaching appointments in Florence (the European University Institute); Paris (the Institut de Sciences Politiques), London (Kings College London, the London School of Economics, and the International Institute for Strategic Studies), and Canberra (The Australian National University).
+He has held research and teaching appointments in Florence (the European University Institute); Paris (the Institut de Sciences Politiques), London (Kings College London, the London School of Economics, and the International Institute for Strategic Studies); and Canberra (The Australian National University).
 He has lectured widely in East Asia and Europe.
-His recent book on the "virtual state" has been translated into Japanese, Chinese (Taiwan), German and will shortly appear in Arabic and Mandarin and in a French volume of colloquy and comments of French scholars entitled "Débat sur L'État Virtuel".
-Professor Rosecrance is now at work on a book on international mergers which compares U.S. with European political and economic strategies.
+His recent book on the "virtual state" has been translated into Japanese, Chinese (Taiwan), German, and will shortly appear in Arabic and Mandarin as well as a French volume of colloquy and comments by French scholars titled "Débat sur L'État Virtuel."
+Professor Rosecrance is now at work on a book on international mergers which compares US and European political and economic strategies.

 Marcus Schaper is a Visiting Assistant Professor of Political Science at Reed College.
 His research deals with transatlantic policy issues from a comparative institutionalist perspective with an emphasis on trade and environmental topics.
 Prior to pursuing his doctorate he was a project manager at the Aspen Institute Berlin where he was in charge of developing and conducting projects which sought to defuse potential transatlantic disagreements before they evolved into open political conflicts.
 He also held fellowships at SWP (the German Institute for International and Security Affairs) and the American Institute for Contemporary German Studies (Johns Hopkins University), and worked at the World Bank Institute.